 It could be nothing.
-Carl Lindgren reached forward and polished the screen with a small piece of cloth, using his left hand.
-At the same time, he wiped the sweat from his right hand on his pants before letting it roll across the tracker ball next to his keyboard.
+Carl Lindberg reached forward and polished the screen with a small piece of cloth.
+At the same time, he wiped the sweat from his other hand on his pants before rolling a finger across the tracker ball next to his keyboard.
 Referred to as an “ape skull” in Swedish Navy slang, the tracker ball allowed him to move the sonar‘s directional microphone.

 The sonar would cover most of the 360 degrees around them.
 Still, this microphone would provide additional sound quality and relay it directly to his headphones and help him evaluate the contact.
 If he could find it again.
-Slowly he moved the ape skull, sweeping the microphone back and forth around the bearing where he thought he had heard something.
+Slowly, he moved the ape skull, sweeping the microphone back and forth across the bearing where he thought he had heard something.
 Blank.
 Nothing at all.

 Squinting and running his index finger across it, he was looking for anything that would mark the sound he thought he had heard.
 Not a thing.
 He reached for a pen to make a note of the time.
 That would help him rewind the tape later to see if he could find anything of interest.

-Before he got his pen, another bulge appeared on the round sonar screen in front of him and he quickly ran the microphone towards it.
+Before he got his pen, another bulge appeared on the round sonar screen in front of him and he quickly ran the microphone toward it.
 The contact was weak but had appeared very suddenly.
-Lindgren looked at the time.
+Lindberg looked at the time.
 That makes sense, he thought.
-He was confident that must be the ferry from Visby.
+He was confident that it must be the ferry from Visby.

-“Very likely, Sir," Lindgren replied.
+“Very likely, sir,” Lindberg replied.
 “Give me a minute to confirm.”

-Lindgren briefly closed his eyes and listened to the contact.
+Lindberg briefly closed his eyes and listened to the contact.
 It was an easy job when you knew what to listen for.
-M/S Visby would depart Visby harbor at 0730am, pass the outer rim of the pier about 10–15 minutes later, which would remove all barriers for the sound of her engines and propellers to travel far out into the Baltic Sea.
-Twin screws, currently making only 90 revolutions per minute (RPM), would give her an approximate speed of 8–10 knots.
+M/S Visby would depart Visby Harbor at 0730, pass the outer rim of the pier about 10–15 minutes later, which would remove all barriers for the sound of her engines and propellers to travel far out into the Baltic Sea.
+Twin screws, currently making only ninety revolutions per minute, would give her an approximate speed of 8–10 knots.
 Cavitation was less than many ships her size but still considerable.
-It would increase as she accelerated to full cruising speed towards her destination, the port of Nynäshamn south of Stockholm.
+It would increase as she accelerated to full cruising speed toward her destination, the Port of Nynäshamn south of Stockholm.

-Cavitation, the lifeline of the Navy Sonar operator.
+Cavitation was the lifeline of a Navy sonar operator.
 Often referred to as “cold-boiling” of the water, the change in pressure from the front and the back of a turning propeller blade generated millions of bubbles, like opening a bottle of champagne.
 As the bubbles collapsed, they made a noise that sonar would recognize as a moving propeller.

-Lindgren pulled out a binder and double-checked the ferry timetable before listening for another thirty seconds.
-Then he had a look in the Navy ship library, with recordings and characteristics of thousands of ships.
-M/S Visby had a bent propeller axle, which meant it would give off a squeak for every turn.
+Lindberg pulled out a binder and double-checked the ferry timetable before listening for another thirty seconds.
+Then, he had a look in the Navy ship library, which hosted recordings and characteristics of thousands of ships.
+M/S Visby had a bent propeller axle, which meant it would give off a squeak with every turn.

 It was easy to find.
-Lindgren smiled to himself.
-Someone was stepping on a squeaky toy 90 times per minute.
+Lindberg smiled to himself.
+Someone was stepping on a squeaky toy ninety times per minute.

-That was the end of his official report, but given the ferry and its destination, he added, “Contact likely to turn north shortly and increase speed to 18 knots.
-She is coming right at us.
-The bearing will be stable and strength increase over the next few hours.”
+That was the end of his official report, but given the ferry and its destination, he added, “Contact likely to turn north shortly and increase speed to eighteen knots.
+She’s coming right at us.
+The bearing will be stable and increase in strength over the next few hours.”

-"Very well," the torpedo officer said, obviously aware of everything he just heard.
-Lindgren’s mind had been distracted by the ferry but his body had not relaxed.
+Lindberg‘s mind had been distracted by the ferry, but his body hadn’t relaxed.
 He had to wipe his hands again before moving the microphone slowly across the bearing of his phantom contact.
-The lack of sound was worse than anything he ever heard.
+The lack of sound was worse than anything he had ever heard.

 * * *